bisdn/bisdn.github.io/limitations.md

 ## DHCP issue on Accton-AS 4610

-There is a bug that causes DHCP packets to not get forwarded properly, and this issue generally takes several days of switch uptime before appearing.
+There is a bug that causes DHCP packets to not get forwarded properly, and this issue may appear in as little as a few minutes or take several days of switch uptime.
 The only known permanent fix for this is to disable multicast by setting ''FLAGS_multicast=false'' in the [baseboxd configuration file](../getting_started/configure_baseboxd.html#setup-baseboxd).
 Rebooting the switch will only temporarily resolve the issue.

 ## Agema-5648 PCIe Bus error